ESG investing at John Hancock Investment Management

 Finding the best specialized manager for every fund we offer

-At John Hancock Investment Management, our multimanager approach is focused on finding the best specialized manager for every fund we offer.
-Today, our ESG lineup includes funds managed by three ESG specialist firms with proven track records of combining financial returns with positive impact.
+As a company of Manulife Investment Management, we’re part of an organization with a commitment to sustainability.
+In addition, our ESG lineup includes funds managed by three ESG specialist firms with proven track records of combining financial returns with positive impact.

 John Hancock ESG Funds